dlesbre/mlpp/README.md

 	You can install it globaly or in a virtual environment.
 You may have to run as `sudo` when installing globaly.

 3. You're done !
 You can now call the preprocessor from a command line with `pproc` or `python3 -m preproc` (see [command line usage](https://github.com/Lesbre/preprocessor#command-line-usage) for arguments).
 You can also import it in python3 with `import preproc`
-4. You can uninstall with `pip uninstall preproc`
+4. You can uninstall with `pip3 uninstall preproc`

 ## Preprocessor syntax